Who Gets It

-Certain potentially precancerous growths, or precancers, most of them resulting from cumulative sun damage, can be associated with the later development of squamous cell carcinoma.
+Certain precancerous growths, most of them resulting from cumulative sun damage, can be associated with the later development of cutaneous squamous cell carcinoma (CSCC).

-These rough, scaly, slightly raised growths, ranging in color from brown to red and from about 1 mm to 1 inch in diameter, are found on sun-exposed areas of the body, most often in older people.
-They can be the first step on the road to squamous cell carcinoma, and some experts even consider them the earliest form of SCC.
-From two to ten percent of untreated actinic keratoses (AKs) advance to squamous cell carcinoma, sometimes within two years, according to different studies.
-Indeed, 40 to 60 percent of squamous cell carcinomas begin as untreated actinic keratoses.
+These rough, scaly, slightly raised growths, also known as solar keratoses, are found on sun-exposed areas of the body, most often in older people.
+They can range in color from brown to red and from about 1 mm to 1 inch in diameter.
+From 2 to 10 percent of untreated actinic keratoses (AKs) advance to SCC, sometimes within two years, according to different studies.
+Indeed, 40 to 60 percent of SCCs begin as untreated actinic keratoses.
 The more AKs that go untreated and the older these lesions are, the greater the chance that one or more may develop into invasive SCC.